filecoin-project/specs/src/algorithms/post/election_post.md

 ```

-A single winning ticket and can be used to submit a block but a miner would want to check as many as possible to increase their potential rewards.
+A single winning ticket can be used to submit a block but a miner would want to check as many as possible to increase their potential rewards.
 The target ensures that on expectation, a miner's total power is expressed if they check all of their tickets, taking the `ElectionPoStSampleRate` into account.

 5. **(generate a `PoStProof`)** for inclusion in the block header